-5.06.
+- 5.06.
 ACCURACY OF STATEMENTS.
-Neither this Agreement nor any report, statement, list, certificate or other information furnished or to be furnished by Union National or Bank to First Merchants in connection with this Agreement or any of the transactions contemplated hereby (including, without limitation, any information which has been or shall be supplied by Union National or Bank with respect to their businesses, operations and financial condition for inclusion in the proxy statement and registration statement relating to the proxy statement at the time it is mailed and for the registration statement at the time it becomes effective) any untrue statement of a material fact or omits or shall omit to state a material fact necessary to make the statements contained herein or therein not misleading.
+Neither this Agreement nor any report, statement, list, certificate or other information furnished or to be furnished by Randolph County or Bank to First Merchants in connection with this Agreement or any of the transactions contemplated hereby (including, without limitation, any information which has been or shall be supplied by Randolph County or Bank with respect to their businesses, operations and financial condition for inclusion in the proxy statement and registration statement relating to the Merger) contains or shall contain (in the case of information relating to the proxy statement at the time it is mailed and for the registration statement at the time it becomes effective) any untrue statement of a material fact or omits or shall omit to state a material fact necessary to make the statements contained herein or therein not misleading. - 5.07.

-5.07.
 LITIGATION AND PENDING PROCEEDINGS.
-Except as set forth in the Disclosure Letter, there are no material claims of any kind, nor any material action, suits, proceedings, arbitrations or investigations pending or, to the knowledge of Union National or Bank, threatened in any court or before any government agency or body, arbitration panel or otherwise (nor does Union National or Bank have any knowledge of a basis for any material claim, action, suit, proceeding, arbitration or investigation) against, by or materially adversely affecting Union National or Bank or their respective businesses, prospects, conditions (financial or otherwise), results of operations or assets, or which would prevent the performance of this Agreement or declare the same unlawful or cause the rescission hereof.
-There are no material uncured violations, or violations with respect to which material refunds or restitutions may be required, cited in any compliance report to Union National or Bank as a result of an examination by any regulatory agency or body.
+Except as set forth in the Disclosure Letter, there are no material claims of any kind, nor any material action, suits, proceedings, arbitrations or investigations pending or to the knowledge of Randolph County or Bank threatened in any court or before any government agency or body, arbitration panel or otherwise (nor does Randolph County or Bank have any knowledge of a basis for any claim, action, suit, proceeding, arbitration or investigation) against, by or materially adversely affecting Randolph County or Bank or their respective officers and/or directors, businesses, prospects, conditions (financial or otherwise), results of operations or assets, or which would prevent the performance of this Agreement or declare the same unlawful or cause the rescission hereof.
+There are no material uncured violations, or violations with respect to which material refunds or restitutions may be required, cited in any compliance report to Randolph County or Bank as a result of an examination by any regulatory agency or body.